maybleMyers/H1111/README.md

 If you are running out of vram use block swapping and some form of attention besides sdpa or torch and use split attention.
 Sage attention is the fastest/lowest vram but difficult to install in windows.
 I would say the easiest to get to run is xformers attention, you can usually get it with "pip install xformers".

+If you are using a lora that you didn't train with musubi you need to drag it to the convert lora tab and convert it to the default format.
+It should spit it out into the /lora folder.

 ## Requirements